 On the wildside

-Star of the BBC's stunning nature series Planet Earth II, David Attenborough is an Age UK hero: at 90, he is just as passionate about the natural world as he’s always been.
+Star of the BBC's stunning nature series Planet Earth II, David Attenborough is an Age UK hero: now in his nineties, he is just as passionate about the natural world as he’s always been.

 No human being, in half a dozen lifetimes, could see all there is to see of the world.
 There is always something new.
 However, that’s not to say it’s only if something is new will it interest me.
 No matter how many times we film lions capturing wildebeest, it’s still an astonishing sight, and no matter how long you look at a hummingbird suspended in mid-air, it’s still amazing.